brugr9/brugr9.github.io/AprilTagImages/README.md

 A Static Mesh plane named `SM_Plane100x100_OriginLeftBottom` of size 0x100x100 with origin in left bottom corner (X=0.0,Y=0.0,Z=0.0) as tag model.

+Screenshot of Static Mesh Plane:

 ![Screenshot of Static Mesh Plane](Docs/ScreenshotStaticMeshPlane.jpg "Screenshot of Static Mesh Plane")

 ## 2. Textures

 Textures of images of tags from the pre-generated AprilTag 3 families.

+Screenshot of AprilTag Texture:

 ![Screenshot of AprilTag Texture](Docs/ScreenshotTexture.jpg "Screenshot of AprilTag Texture")